Testing & Placement

 - A computer or laptop with a functioning microphone and speaker.

-- A strong internet connection (not a "hotspot").
+- A strong internet connection (not a mobile hotspot).

 Getting Your Results

-Generally, placements are available within 1-2 weeks after testing.
-However, it's common for manually graded language tests to take several weeks.
+Placements are typically available within 1-2 weeks after completing a test.
+Manually graded language tests may take several weeks to process.

-Students can find their placements one of two ways:
+Students can find their placements in one of two locations:

-After completing your required tests, you should still register for and attend your advising day, even if you are waiting for or don't know your placement results.
-Advisors can access processed placements and can guide your course selection.
+Students should register for and attend their advising day even if they are still waiting for placement results or are unsure of their placements.
+Advisors can access processed placements and provide guidance on course selection.

-If your placement is needed to register for a course, you can register via WebReg once your appropriate placement is on file.
+Students who need a placement to register for a course can register via WebReg once the appropriate placement appears on file (via Degree Navigator).

 Consider Retaking the Math Test